Kamran-Afzali/Kamran-Afzali.github.io/_posts/twitter.md

 ## Twitter Analysis with R

-Twitter provides us with vast amounts of user-generated language data.
-More than that, tweets allow us to gain insights into the online public behaviour.
-As such, analysing Twitter has become a crucial source of information for brands and agencies.
-Several factors have given Twitter considerable advantages over other social media platforms for analysis.
-First, the limited character size of tweets provides us with a relatively homogeneous corpora.
-Second, the millions of tweets published everyday allows access to large data samples.
-Third, the tweets are publicly available and easily accessible as well as retrievable via APIs.
-Nonetheless, extracting these insights still requires a bit of coding and programming knowledge.
-This is why, most often, brands and agencies rely on easy-to-use analytics tools such as SproutSocial and Talkwalker who provide these insights at a cost in just one click.
-This article provides a simple guide on how to extract and analyse tweets with the programming software R.
+Twitter APIs are one of the easily available and retrievable sources of user-generated language data that provides the opportunity to gain insights into the online public behaviour of a given person or around a given subject of matter.
+Hence, getting access and analysing Twitter has become a crucial source of information for both scientific and business investigations.
+Twitter has considerable advantages over other social media platforms for analysis of the text data because of the large number of tweets published every day that allows access to large data samples as well as the size of the tweets leading to a relatively homogeneous corpus.
+However, extracting the insights still requires coding, this article provides a simple guide on how to extract and analyse tweets with the R programming software.

 ## Step 1: